Global Business Etiquette for Your Brand

 If you’ve never given thought to globalization and expanding your business to an international market, it is likely you have never really put much thought into how business etiquette may differ in other countries and how adapting to these differences could vastly impact your ability to perform well in a global market.

 Translating and/or localizing your product and services are a great step to entering the global market.
-You can read more about the importance of localizing your product here.
 However, localization isn’t the only step in moving your business forward in a foreign culture.
 It’s probable that you will need to work directly with other business associates in that country for a successful launch, so learning a little about proper business etiquette there can really go a long way.
 Your meetings could be face-to-face, via email, video chat, or over the phone.
 If you are trying to launch your brand in multiple countries, it will be important to familiarize yourself with each of the areas.
 It is not necessary to learn each and every custom in every location, but it will help if you have a basic understanding of how business etiquette works in each one.

 If you are holding a business meeting in Mexico, for instance, it would not be uncommon for the meeting to begin a little late, and for your colleagues to engage in an embrace as a greeting, instead of a handshake, once a perceived friendship is established.
 Conversely, if you are conducting business in Germany, arriving late is considered rude and business meetings are very formal (always shake hands and greet someone as Herr [Mister] last name even when you know them well).